inspec/inspec/docs/readme.rst

     desc "An optional description..."
-    tag mygroup: "tag"                        # A tag can be a simple value or tag "tag"                                 # can have a more complex key/value pair. ref "name" url: "http://..."              # A reference to a document, uri: is optional describe file('/tmp') do                  # The actual test it { should be_mounted }
+    tag mygroup: "tag"                        # A tag can be a simple value or tag "tag"                                 # can have a more complex key/value pair. ref "name", url: "http://..."              # A reference to a document, uri: is optional describe file('/tmp') do                  # The actual test it { should be_mounted }
     end